ajwdewit/pcse/doc/installing.rst

 PCSE can be installed in different ways and the best way to install it depends on your requirements.
-The most convenient option to install PCSE is through the Python Package Index (PYPI).
-Installing from PYPI is mostly useful if you are interested in using the functionality provided by PCSE in your own scripts, but are not interested in modifying or contributing to PCSE itself.
+The most convenient option to install PCSE is through the Python Package Index (PyPI).
+Installing from PyPI is mostly useful if you are interested in using the functionality provided by PCSE in your own scripts, but are not interested in modifying or contributing to PCSE itself.
 Installing from PyPI is done using the package installer `pip`, but this will only work when you have write access on the python site-packages folder.
 If you do not have this permission you should install PCSE into a `virtual environment`_.::

-    allard$ pip install PCSE
+    $ pip install PCSE
     Downloading/unpacking PCSE
       Running setup.py install for PCSE
       ...
       ...
     Successfully installed PCSE
     Cleaning up...
-    allard$
+    $

 .. _virtual environment: http://docs.python-guide.org/en/latest/dev/virtualenvs/